westcreekenterprise/westcreekenterprise.github.io/pages/home.md

   enabled: true
   align: center
   image: false
-  heading: "Reach out to Us!"
+  heading: "Ready to Take your Leads Game to the Next Level?"
-  sub_heading: "Email john@westcreekenterprise.com or call directly anytime at 609-290-9340 for a free consultation"
+  sub_heading: "Email john@westcreekenterprise.com or call 609-290-9340 for an introductory call and a complimentary batch of 100 leads."
   features:
     enabled: false
     list: